terminalcloud/apps/docs/wordpress.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Finish your installation here" and use the db credentials provided (see below).
+Configure your username, site details and access the admin dashboard by clicking to "Finish your installation here".

-### MySQL DB Credentials

-- username: `wordpress`
-- password: `terminal`

 This snap also includes wp-cli, which can be run direclty on the command line by executing the `wp` command.